Kapellen, Antwerpen 2950

 Original course at Kapellenbos laid out by Willie Park Jr (1910).
 Course lengthened and revamped by Tom Simpson (1930).

-Above distances are for the Tom Simpson course.
-Also at Royal Antwerp is the 9-hole Dormy House course (par-34, 2552 metres from back tees).
+Above distances are for the championship Tom Simpson course.
+Also at Royal Antwerp is the nine-hole Dormy House course (par-34, 2552 metres from back tees).

 20 km N of Antwerp

 From the A1 - E19 (Antwerp - Breda motorway) just north of Antwerp, take exit 5 (Kapellen / Brasschaat) and follow the N11/N1 direction Kapellen.
 After approx 6 km in the center of Kapellen, follow signs for Putte / Kapellenbos.
 After a further 2 km, at Shell petrol station, turn right onto the N122 (Kalmthoutsestenenweg) direction Kalmthout.
 After approx 4 km, just after the railway crossing, turn right into Golflei.
 Clubhouse is at the end of this road.

 Royal Antwerp is Belgium's oldest golf club, dating back to 1888.
 Located in the Kapellenbos north of Antwerp since 1910, the course has often been described as one of the finest (and certainly quietest) wooded heathland courses in north west Europe.
 The excellent sandy soil base is perfect for this style of course, with its copious quantities of heather and mature pine trees lining many of the fairways.